Mecha-nudges for Machines: Fine-tuning

 \section{Fine-tuning}

 Computing \pvi requires both $g[\varnothing]$, trained without access to $X$, and $g'[x]$, trained with access to $X$---the difference in their log-likelihoods is the empirical estimate of instance-level usable information (Definition~\ref{def:pvi}).
-We obtain these models via LoRA fine-tuning,\footnote{LoRA hyperparameters: rank $r=32$, $\alpha=64$, dropout $0.05$.} which updates only a small fraction of parameters and is well suited to this task: predicting a binary buying decision from listing text is a relatively simple classification problem that does not require modifying the full model.
+We obtain these models via LoRA fine-tuning,\footnote{LoRA hyperparameters: rank $r=32$, $\alpha=64$, dropout $0.05$.
+LoRA is applied to all attention and MLP projections.} which updates only a small fraction of parameters and is well suited to this task: predicting a binary agent curation decision from listing text is a relatively simple classification problem that does not require modifying the full model.
 Our baseline is Llama-3.1-8B-Instruct, chosen for its strong instruction-following performance at a scale that makes fine-tuning on hundreds of thousands of listings computationally feasible.
+All fine-tuning was done on a single node with 8 H100 GPUs, each with 80GB of VRAM.
+We used BF16 precision, an AdamW optimizer (weight decay 0.01, gradient clipping at max-norm 1.0), a learning rate of $2 \times 10^{-4}$, a linear schedule with 3\% warmup, and an effective batch size of 768.
+To avoid over-fitting, we train for three epochs and use the checkpoint with the lowest cross-entropy loss, as evaluated on the validation split.

-Concretely, we fine-tune four models: a content model and a null model for each of the two periods (pre- and post-November 2022 ChatGPT release).
-The content models learn to predict the label $B_M$ from listing text $X$, while the null models provide a baseline that captures only the marginal distribution of $B_M$ without access to $X$.
-In practice, the null model $g[\varnothing]$ is implemented by replacing the listing text with a fixed empty string as the sole input, so that the model receives the same prompt structure as the content model but with no product-specific information; its output distribution therefore converges to the marginal class frequency in the training data.
-This paired design allows us to isolate how much predictive value the listing content contributes beyond prior expectations.
-To verify that the \pvi estimates are not sensitive to the randomness introduced by sampling and fine-tuning initialization, we re-run the full pipeline across five random seeds (42, 123, 456, 789, 1024) and find no statistically significant differences in mean \pvi or in the estimated treatment effect across runs (one-way ANOVA, $p = 0.853$), confirming that the results are stable with respect to stochastic variation in training.
+We fine-tune four models: a content model and a null model for each of the two periods (pre- and post-November 2022 ChatGPT release).
+The content models learn to predict the label $Z_M$ from listing text $X$, while the null models provide a baseline that captures only the marginal distribution of $Z_M$ without access to $X$.
+In practice, the null model $g[\varnothing]$ is implemented by replacing the listing text with a single space " " as the sole input.
+To verify that the \pvi estimates are not sensitive to the randomness introduced by sampling and fine-tuning initialization, we re-run the full pipeline across five random seeds (42, 123, 456, 789, 1024) and find no statistically significant differences in mean \pvi or in the estimated treatment effect across runs (one-way ANOVA, $p = 0.853$).